The PSA test is a blood test used primarily to screen for prostate cancer.

 Neither the PSA test nor the digital rectal exam provides enough information for your doctor to diagnose prostate cancer.
 Abnormal results in these tests may lead your doctor to recommend a prostate biopsy.

-During this procedure, samples of tissue are removed for laboratory examination.
+During a prostate biopsy, samples of prostate tissue are removed for laboratory examination.
 A diagnosis of cancer is based on the biopsy results.

 Other reasons for PSA tests

-For men who have already been diagnosed with prostate cancer, the PSA test may be used to:
+For those who have already been diagnosed with prostate cancer, the PSA test may be used to:

 - Judge the effectiveness of a treatment